debaditc/techvidyarthi/content/_index.md

 # About Debaditya
 {{< figure src="/images/deb22.JPG" >}}

-I consider myself as Life long - "Vidyārthī" which is a Sanskrit word (means "Student").
-This website is my journal on sharing technology knowledge with everyone and also learn during my tech journey.
+Debaditya considers himself as Life long - "Vidyārthī" which is a Sanskrit word (means "Student").
+This website is Deb's tech journal on sharing knowledge with everyone and also learn during his tech journey.

 ## Areas of Interests
 * Architechture & System Design